ccxt/ccxt/wiki/Manual.md

 *margin and contract only*

-Method used for setting position mode using:
+Method used for setting position mode:

 - `true` - sets to **hedged** mode
 - `false` - sets to **one-way** mode